North Ayrshire: Political control

 The first election to North Ayrshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows:

 Leadership

 The leaders of the council since 1996 have been:

+Composition

+Following the 2022 election, subsequent by-elections in May 2024 and September 2024, the defection of two Conservatives to Reform UK, and a third Conservative member quitting the party in July 2025, the composition of the council was:

+The next election is due in 2027.

 Elections

 Since 2007 elections have been held every five years under the single transferable vote system, introduced by the Local Governance (Scotland) Act 2004.
 Election results since 1995 have been as follows:

 Premises

 The council is based at Cunnninghame House on Friars Croft in Irvine, which was built in 1975 as the headquarters for the Cunninghame District Council, forming part of the new town centre for Irvine following its designation as a New Town.

 Wards

 As of 2022, the council area is divided into nine multi-member wards returning 33 members, composed as follows: